 Chhath Puja Bhog

 Thekua (or khajuria or thikari) is a must-have sweet in the Chhath Prasad.
-It is a tikki made of wheat flour, sugar or jaggery, coconut and dry fruits, which is deep-fried in ghee.
+It is a tikki made of wheat flour, sugar or jaggery, coconut and dry fruits, which are deep-fried in ghee.
 Thekua is mostly prepared on the second day of Chhath Puja to be offered to the Sun God.

 Prep Time: 10 minutes